 Social media posting times play a significant role in whether or not a particular piece of content gets the attention it deserves.
 And as social behaviors change, your social media posting times should too.

-Why Timing is So Important for Social Media Marketing?
+Why Timing is So Important for Social Media Marketing

 What Does the Research Say About the Best Social Media Posting Times?